 FREQUENTLY ASKED QUESTIONS

-2. Are virtual lessons solely face-to-face discussions?
+1. Are the virtual lessons just face-to-face discussions?

-It depends on the quality of the photos.
+It depends on the quality of the photographs.
 I recommend downloading a mobile-scanner app.
 The following one is easy to use—and it's free if you don't mind an unobtrusive watermark at the bottom of each scanned page: https://www.camscanner.com/user/download.

-5. Does handwriting matter on ACT or SAT essays?
+4. Does handwriting matter on ACT essays?

 Yes, but writing legibly isn't enough.
 It's human nature to judge appearances, and scorers subconsciously judge essay content based on how it looks.
 When I review essays, I pay close attention to the handwriting and offer tips on how to make it more appealing.
 Relatively simple changes, such as adjusting the size, slant or height of letters, can lead to higher scores.

-6. What payment methods do you accept?
+5. What payment methods do you accept?

-Credit card, PayPal, personal check or cash—paid before or at the start of the session.
+Credit card, PayPal, Venmo, personal check or cash—paid before or at the start of the session.
 In the case of college-application-essay guidance other than "jump start," please call, text, WhatsApp or email me about payment terms (some of the work is completed on my own).